AndrewSkea/Spotify-NFC-Jukebox/README.md

 ```

 ### Credit
-Note this project is dependant on other projects and all issues related to their services should be brought up with them and I would like to say well done for such great open source work on their part!
+Note this project is dependant on other projects and all likes/comments/issues related to their services should be brought up with them and I would like to say well done and thank you for such great open source work on their part!

 * Sonos Controller: https://github.com/jishi/node-sonos-http-api
 * Spotify CLI: https://github.com/ledesmablt/spotify-cli